Give Yourself and Your Pitch the Greatest Opportunity to Succeed

 – how will things be better when the hero overcomes the villain (what will the outcome look like?)

 Rehearsing is key

-People often ask, “How many times do I need to rehearse?”
+When it comes to rehearsing, people often ask, “How many times do I need to rehearse?”
 The easy answer is to rehearse until you know your presentation like you know your favorite song.
 You don’t, however, need to know it word-for-word.
 In fact, you don’t want to.
-But you definitely want to know by heart your concepts and their content.
+What you want to know by heart are your concepts and their content.